 For a hike that offers a lot of variety do the mostly steep hike up to flat-topped Table Mountain in Castle Provincial Park with its exceptional views of the prairies.

-The hike is reportedly 10 kilometres return with approximately 700 metres of elevation gain.
+The hike is reportedly 10 km return with approximately 700 m of elevation gain.
 We made it to the summit in 90 minutes but I think the average time is closer to two hours.
 From the summit allow another couple of hours for wandering to the peak beyond Table Mountain.
 It’s easy hiking once on top with 360 degree views.
 I recommend poles for the descent.

 Saskatchewan day hikes

 The Boreal Trail is Saskatchewan’s longest hiking trail – but most people don’t do the whole thing.
 Instead they bite off chunks of the trail that can be done in a day.
 If you’re with a group, even better as you can arrange a shuttle and cover more ground.